nafai/ulto-login/src/readme.md

 A simple modification to the code could be made if it's necessary to determine if a user is a Google account or a local account.
 Storing this in the database is a good idea, as user permissions could be set there as well.

 ### Attribution
-* Page template (including CSS) by Thibaut Courouble.
+* Login page template (including CSS) by Thibaut Courouble.
 Licensed under MIT license.
 Retrieved from http://www.cssflow.com/snippets/login-form on 2015-04-28.
 * Some code samples from Google APIs Client Library for PHP by Google, Inc. Licensed under Apache license.
 Retrieved from https://github.com/google/google-api-php-client on 2015-04-28.

 ### License